 Because, you see, what real developers want is to "code for the ages" and only have to solve each problem once.
 But more on that further on.

-The first thing I ask people who say they know is "Which ?".
-And I don't mean the VM (which is only too often confused with J#), IBM's kit or even HP's (pretty much forgotten) clean-room clone.
+The first thing I ask people who say they know Java is "Which Java?".
+And I don't mean the Microsoft VM (which is only too often confused with J#), IBM's kit or even HP's (pretty much forgotten) clean-room clone.
 I mean the utter mess that the JDKs became shortly after they hit 1.1.

 Of Shards And Middleware